openedx/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

      * - Attribute
        - Description
      * - correct (at least one required)
-       - Indicates a correct or incorrect answer.
-When the attribute is set to "true", the choice is a correct answer.
-When the attribute is set to "false", the choice is an incorrect answer.
+       - Indicates a correct, incorrect, or partially correct answer.

+         * When this set to "true", the choice is a correct answer.
+         * When set to "false", the choice is an incorrect answer.
+         * When set to "partial", the learner receives partial credit for selecting the answer.

          You can specify more than one correct answer, but learners can select only once choice to submit as their answer.

+     * - point_value
+       - When correct="partial", indicates the percentage, as a decimal, of the points the learner receives for selecting this option.
+If "point_value" is not specified for a partial credit answer, 50% is used by default.
      * - name
-       - A unique name that the back end uses to refer to the choice.
+       - A unique name that is used interanlly to refer to the choice.

   Children